phonegap/phonegap-docs/docs/3-references/developer-app/5-custom-build.html.md

 layout: subpage
 ---

-The PhoneGap Developer App is an open source project, so you are free to clone it and create your own custom build.
+The PhoneGap Developer App is an open source project so you are free to clone it and create your own custom build.
 This may be useful if you want to add your own 3rd party plugins or specific settings and distribute it to a team of testers for instance.
-This would also allow for the use of more remote debugging tools when you're running it locally rather than being flagged as a release build.
+You could also use this option to allow the use of more remote debugging tools when you're running it locally rather than being flagged as a release build.

 Below are the steps to take to create your custom build for Mac and Windows.